Get an annual AARP membership for only $9. Offer ends 12/11.

 Convenience

 A big perk of in-home care is its convenience.
 No one has to move, sell their house, or break their routine.
 You or your loved one can sleep in your own bed and enjoy familiarity.
-There are also no rules to follow, such as a ban on pets or quiet hours you must adhere to, like there may be in an assisted living community.
+There are also no rules to follow, such as a ban on pets or quiet hours you must adhere to, as there may be in an assisted living community.

 Moving—no matter where you’re going—is often inconvenient.
 You have to pack up your stuff and sell your home, and then find a new routine and start over.
 That can be cause for worry.
 If there’s not adequate care in your town, you or your loved one may have to relocate and move farther away from your family.
 There are, however, still plenty of perks with ALFs, such as creating friendships, delicious meals, and activities that are readily available.